-At Brookdale we recognise the importance of teaching a synthetic phonics programme to build and support children’s speaking and listening skills and to prepare children for learning to read by developing phonic knowledge and skills.
+At Brookdale we recognise the importance of teaching a synthetic phonics programme to build and support children’s speaking and listening skills, and to prepare children for learning to read by developing phonic knowledge and skills.
+We follow the Bug Club Phonics programme which provides that balanced approach.
+It simultaneaously teaches the segmentation of words for spelling and develops phonemic awareness skills.

 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.
 It is really important for reading and writing that children hear and say phonic sounds accuratley.